lawrencedrums/lwrc.io/README.md

 Backend is written in Python using the Django and Django REST framework.
 Using Docker as a container, the backend is hosted on Heroku connected to a Postgres datebase.
 Any static files uploaded to Django is saved in the AWS.

-### Features to add:
+### TODO:

-1. Make responsive to mobile/large screens
+- Responsive Design
+  - Large Screens
+  - Mobile
+- Migrate to TypeScript
-2. Contact form
+- Contact form
-3. Shopping cart/multi-item checkout
+- Shopping cart/multi-item checkout
-4. User Login
+- User Login
-5. Add photo
+- Add personal photo